 How to improve conference calls

-Ok, so we have a better understanding on why conference calls sound so bad, but how do we fix them?
+Ok, so we have a better understanding on why conference calls can sound so bad, but how do we fix them?
 Although there’s nothing we can do to ensure exceptional conference call quality, there are a few steps to improve the communal experience.

 Apps support greater bandwidth